 The WFHW team recently completed a not so favorable review of the Alibaba.com website, giving it a user beware rating.

-Since AliExpress.com is owned by Alibaba.com we felt it was important to let our readers know if AliExpress.com could be trusted or are they operating with some of the same unethical strategies that are giving Alibaba.com a bad name.
+Since AliExpress.com is owned by Alibaba.com, we felt it was important to let our readers know if AliExpress.com could be trusted or are they operating with some of the same unethical strategies that are giving Alibaba.com a bad name.

-To read the review of Alibaba.com in its entirety click here.
+You can read the review of Alibaba.com in its entirety click here.

-What is AliExpress.com?
+What Is AliExpress.com?

 AliExpress.com founded in 2009 is a marketplace offering products at factory prices direct from China.
 Orders can be as small as a single item.

 The AliExpress.com website is actually featured on the main Alibaba.com website.
 When you sign up for a free membership with AliExpress, you are actually registering with Alibaba.com at the same time.

 Unlike Alibaba.com (which has no payment tracking because they use Western Union), payment for products purchased through AliExpress.com are held by Alibaba.com in their Escrow Alipay system and are only released to the seller once the product is received by the purchaser.

 This system was put in place to overcome one of the biggest challenges Alibaba.com was experiencing, non delivery of products.